top of page

 Gratitude

-The environment can be difficult for all, irrespective of age.
-The vulnerability of young infants can be seen in this logo in being alone in an open boat floating in an ocean.
-The lighter shades of blue in the sky look pleasant during good health.
-However, during periods of crisis, the same environment may begin to appear lonely, featureless, and overwhelming.
-The world could then start looking indifferent.
+The environment can be difficult.
+This logo shows the vulnerability of young infants - a baby floating all alone in an open boat in an ocean.
+The lighter shades of blue in the sky could look pleasant during good health, but during crises, the same may begin to appear lonely, featureless, and overwhelmingThe world could come across as indifferent.
 The sky is cloudless, the ocean is silent.
 It could well be a quiet zone, but what if it is not?
 Could this be the calm before, or the eye of, a storm?
-This is where we feel that we can make a difference by supporting the infant and the family.
-During illness, they struggle on multiple fronts.
+This is where we can make a difference by supporting the ill infant and the family in their struggles on multiple fronts

-A word about our emotions.
-The composition in this logo shows three major dimensions of participatory ethics: we need to focus on individuals, the operations, and the organization.
-For us individuals, the red color of the boat signified our affection for the baby.
-The unpremeditated deep alizarin crimson shade showed the intensity of these sentiments.
-The absence of any marine corrosion on the boat indicated that facilitatory solutions such as family-centered care could help.
-For the organization, the small size of our boat reminded that lean management can minimize wastage in healthcare.
-The message "Every Baby Counts" reminded that philanthropy was at the center of our social philosophy.
-However, the location of the slogan below the waterline also reminded of altruism, that not every effort needs to be visible.
-The shadow behind the image hinted about a supporting wall there, one built out of our adoption and commitment.
+A word about emotions.
+In its composition, this logo shows three dimensions of participatory ethics focused on individuals, operations, and the larger organization.
+For us individuals, the red color of the boat underscored our affection for the baby; the unpremeditated deep alizarin crimson shade showed the intensity of these emotions.
+Second, just as public commitment can prevent marine corrosion on boats, family-centered care and similar facilitatory solutions can improve infant outcomes.
+And third, the small size of our boat emphasized that lean management can reduce wastage in healthcareThe importance of philanthropy was obvious in our slogan "Every Baby Counts".
+These words were located below the waterline of the boat and emphasized altruism, where every single effort does not need to be visible.
+The shadow behind the logo image hinted about the possibility of a supporting wall beneath it, and we will ensure with our adoption, commitment, and perseverance that there is one.

-This logo, a work of art, was a gift from Dr. Rachana Singh.
-Many readers have found it inspirational.
+This logo, a work of art, was a gift from Dr. Rachana SinghMany readers have found it inspirational.
 Quoting from Shakespeare (12th Night, Act III, Scene 3; p109, line 15), we can no other answer make but thanks, and thanks, and ever thanks!

 bottom of page